halt-dos/hd-wiki-public/docs/enterprise/llb/monitors/monitors.md

 ##### **Enabled**

-This option allows enable or disable monitor rule. by default, It is set to disable.
+This option allows to enable or disable monitor rule. by default, It is set to disable.

 ##### **Update Static Route**